 The results?
 Voice attractiveness is related to sperm count, but in the opposite direction expected.
 Men with higher voices, in fact, have higher sperm concentration, not lower.

-The jury is still out about what this means, but it’s an intriguing addition to the ongoing conversation that social and biological scientists are having about how culture and nature interact to shape human experience.Lisa Wade is a professor at Occidental College.
+The jury is still out about what this means, but it’s an intriguing addition to the ongoing conversation that social and biological scientists are having about how culture and nature interact to shape human experience.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.